Obscure2020/CribEDGE/Readme.md

 # CribEDGE - Pre-alpha

 ## Explanation
 My dad's side of the family holds an annual summer Family Reunion vacation for a whole week.
-This year, while on vacation, my dad taught me how to play Cribbage.
+In 2022, while on vacation, my dad taught me how to play Cribbage.
 He then mentioned that my grandma (his mother) was the best player he knew.

 Challenge: build a Cribbage-playing bot good enough to beat my grandma.